Parkinson’s Disease Wellness Programs at Spaulding Sandwich

-Developed in 2006 and offered in 25 states, Rock Steady Boxing (RSB) improves quality of life by adapting elements of training for boxers to the unique needs of people with Parkinson’s.
+Developed in 2006 and offered in multiple states across the country, Rock Steady Boxing (RSB) improves quality of life by adapting elements of training for boxers to the unique needs of people with Parkinson’s.
 Exercises address four hallmark features of Parkinson’s: rigidity/stiffness, postural control, tremor, and slowness of movement (bradykinesia).

 Through a carefully planned sequence of progressive exercises, boxers improve balance, agility, endurance, posture, and voice.
-Classes meet twice weekly for six weeks at a boxing gym in Hyannis.
+Classes meet twice weekly for 12 weeks at a gym in Sandwich with sessions running consecutively throughout the year.
 Spaulding therapists certified in RSB lead the 90-minute sessions.
 In addition to functional improvement, RSB participants appreciate the camaraderie of striving with peers and the motivating power of therapists who are passionate about the program.

 Self-pay program.
-Free screening required prior to joining the program.
-For information and to register, contact (508) 833-4078.
+Screening required prior to joining the program.
+For information and to register, contact (508) 833-4197.

 Vibrant Voices is an interactive speech exercise group for individuals with Parkinson’s disease.
 Led by a licensed speech and language pathologist certified in LSVT® (Lee Silverman Voice Treatment), the program engages participants in voice exercises to increase audibility and articulation while improving overall communication skills.
 The program is for people who have completed LSVT® and is held once a month at Harwich Community Center.